 As you research the stocks, find the trading range of preferred stocks.
 The trading range assists investors in knowing the best entry and exit points.
 Like common stocks, preferred shares rise and fall in price.
 One goal of diligent research is to find the best entry point.
 Even if you choose to hold your shares for a long period, you want to purchase them at the lowest price.
 This is a reason why investors prefer buying these stocks below or at $25/share.

-I also look at the 1 year chart to identify the trend and the lowest price.
-Even if it is higher than $25/share, it makes sense to buy close to the lowest price per year, so, you will have more chances on increased price, in addition to dividends.
+I also look at the 1-year chart to identify the trend and the lowest price.
+Even if it is higher than $25/share, it makes sense to buy close to the lowest price per year, so, you will have more chances of increased price, in addition to dividends.
 I know that some investors wait until the price will appreciate and reach one year high, so, they sell the shares.
-Example: the stock has 5.5% dividend and the price has increased ~6% since the stock was purchased.
-If all you wanted is to get 5.5% return on investment, you have already reached the goal, and you sell the share while looking for another suitable stock to buy.
-Basically, they are looking to buy at discount and sell on premium.
+For example, the stock has a 5.5% dividend and the price has increased ~6% since the stock was purchased.
+If all you wanted is to get a 5.5% return on investment, you have already reached the goal, and you sell the share while looking for another suitable stock to buy.
+Basically, they are looking to buy at discount and sell at a premium.

-There are several rules that will help you with your trades on preferred stocks:
+Several rules will help you with your trades on preferred stocks:

 - Never Use the Stop Loss.
-Stop loss orders on non-liquid securities are the worst you can find because you can be coughs by the market maker and will lose your 2-3% on a spot.
+Stop-loss orders on non-liquid securities are the worst you can find because you can be coughed by the market maker and will lose your 2-3% on a spot.

 - There are two good days to buy preferred stocks.
 Monday morning and Friday afternoon have historically been the best days to catch the best deviation from the trend.

 - Use the limit buy order lower and limit sell higher.
-A limit buy order on lower price will potentially let you buy the stock at the discount to a common trend price.
-The limit order may stay 2-3 months without execution but, as soon as it hit your target price, you will get the stock at nice discount.
-The same story is for limit sell order on higher price.
-If you bough the stock at $24.85 and want to sell when it will hit the premium price, you may place a limit sell order at $26.1 even if the current price is much lower.
+A limit buys order on a lower price will potentially let you buy the stock at the discount to a common trend price.
+The limit order may stay 2-3 months without execution but, as soon as it hit your target price, you will get the stock at a nice discount.
+The same story is for limit-sell orders at higher prices.
+If you bought the stock at $24.85 and want to sell when it will hit the premium price, you may place a limit sell order at $26.1 even if the current price is much lower.
 The benefit is that it may trigger your sell order in the middle of any market session but you don't have to monitor it every day.
-Unlike a common stock, the value of a preferred share can deviate a much smaller range in many cases.
+Unlike common stock, the value of a preferred share can deviate from a much smaller range in many cases.

-So far, I have been successful with these rule.
+So far, I have been successful with these rules.
 I place my limit-buy orders low and the limit-sell orders high.

-I always recommend to hold the preferred shares in an IRA, so, the effective tax rate is 0%.
+I always recommend holding the preferred shares in an IRA, so, the effective tax rate is 0%.